matteomazza91/checksum-comparator/README.md

 # checksum-comparator
-perform the comparison of 2 directories creating a checksum of each file for future incremental check
+perform the comparison of 2 directories creating a checksum of each file and store them for future incremental checks.
+If a file had changed since the last execution, the change will be detected and the checksum will be computed again.

 ## Usage